Danny-sc/Tutorial_2/index.md

 ems0_adjusted <- map(seq_along(ems0), ~ems0[[.]]$adjust(train0, output_names[[.]]))
 ```

 Note that the `adjust` method works with the data in `train0` exactly as the function `emulator_from_data` did: it performs Bayes Linear adjustment, given the data.
 This function creates a new emulator object with the adjusted expectation and variance of beta as the primitive specifications, and supplies the values for the new emulator to compute the adjusted expectation and variance of $u(x)$, and the adjusted $Cov[\beta, u(x)]$.
-Due to the update formulae, the correlation structure isn't stationary anymore: the value of $\sigma^2$ is now $x$-dependent.
+Due to the update formulae, the correlation structure now depends on where in the input space it is evaluated.

 ```r